MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 ## Download Machine Learning Server installer

-You can get the zipped installation file from one of the following download sites.
+You can get the zipped installation file from the following download site.

 | Site | Edition | Details |
 |------|---------|---------|